UMBC’s legacy: No. 1 can mean one-and-done in March Madness

 After the final 16 seed lost in last year’s NCAA Tournament, he toasted UMBC’s legacy with a shot of whiskey.

-Two years ago, he attended Game 6 the 2016 NBA Finals where he watched former Virginia big man Mamadi Diakite win a championship ring.
+Two years ago, he attended Game 6 the 2021 NBA Finals, where he watched former Virginia big man Mamadi Diakite win a championship ring.
 Diakite was one of six Virginia players from that team to play in the NBA; UMBC had none.

 “I’m sitting in the arena that night, in the second row from the top, thinking to myself, ‘You know, just a couple of years ago I was making this guy and his teammates cry,’” Sherburne said.